Phases of Interacting Fibonacci Anyons on a Ladder at Half-Filling: Acknowledgements

 \section{Acknowledgements}

+N.K. and F.P. thank Fabian Essler, Paul Fendley, and Steve Simon for insightful discussions and pointing out the connection between our effective Hamiltonian and the model discussed in Ref.~\cite{GoldenChainAndMG}.
 The numerical simulations have been carried out using the MPSKit library~\cite{MPSKit}.
 N.K. and F.P. acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 771537, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2111-390814868, TRR 360 - 492547816, FOR 5522 (project-id 499180199), and the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 R.M. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the cluster of excellence ct.qmat (EXC-2147, project-id 390858490) and SFB 1143 (project-id 247310070).
 A.G-S. acknowledges support from the Royal Commission for the Exhibition of 1851, and support from the UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number EP/Y036069/1].